 This recipe for pumpkin scones is a delicious treat.
 In reality, the scones turn out more like a cross between a muffin and a cookie.
-Since fall is around the corner I thought I'd get a head start on a fun pumpkin recipe.
-Don't worry there will be many more to come!
+Since fall is around the corner, I thought I'd get a head start on a fun pumpkin recipe.
+Don't worry; there will be many more to come!

-Amish Friendship Bread Pumpkin Scone Recipe
+About Amish Friendship Bread (AFB)

 Heather's Helpful Hints

 If you find that the dough is sticking to your fingers, try adding additional flour to the mixture one tablespoon at a time.
 Alternatively, you can also try coating your fingers with some vegetable shortening.